vacp2p/rfc/content/docs/rfcs/64/README.md

 ### Message Size

-Any Waku Message published to the network MUST NOT exceed an absolute maximum size of `150` kilobytes, attributes included.
+Any Waku Message published to the network MUST NOT exceed an absolute maximum size of `150` kilobytes.
-The average size of Waku Messages publised by each publisher SHOULD NOT exceed `4` kilobytes.
+This limit applies to the entire message after protobuf serialization, including attributes.
+It is RECOMMENDED not to exceed an average size of `4` kilobytes for Waku Messages published to the network.

 ### Message Validation